Abandoned carts in CartBounty

 CartBounty will not save any abandoned cart if the user’s score is below 0.2.
 Please take a look at this example to learn how to adjust the default sensitivity using a filter.

 Please note that enabling Google reCAPTCHA will not protect your store against ghost carts.
 It only protects against bots leaving recoverable abandoned carts (ones that add products to the cart and enter email or phone number).

 4. Automate abandoned cart recovery

 Another core functionality of CartBounty is automated abandoned cart recovery.
 Once the cart is abandoned, an automated reminder or a series of multiple reminders over a period of time can be sent out to the user to remind about items in the shopping cart.

-You would not want to be spending your time sending email reminders to hundreds of abandoned cart users weekly.
-CartBounty allows to setup and send automated abandoned cart recovery emails using the following options:
+You would not want to be spending your time sending email or SMS reminders to hundreds of abandoned cart users weekly.
+CartBounty allows to setup and send automated abandoned cart recovery messages using the following options: